How To Converse in Cloud

 No matter which digital use cases you’re pursuing, access to diverse cloud on-ramps will make it easier to achieve your goals.
 As the global market leader in native cloud on-ramps, Equinix can help you connect with your chosen cloud providers when and where you want.

-• 45% of all Google Cloud on-ramps globally, including support for 22 low-latency Google Cloud Interconnect locations
+• Google Cloud on-ramps in 44+ global metros, including 24+ low-latency Google Cloud Interconnect locations

 • Access to AWS Direct Connect in 45+ strategic markets—more than any other data center provider

-In addition, many of these cloud on-ramps can be accessed using Equinix Fabric®, our virtual networking solution.
-This means that in many cases, you wouldn’t even have to be physically colocated with a particular cloud provider to get access to their on-ramps.
-Across the six largest providers of cloud on-ramps globally (AWS, Microsoft Azure, Google Cloud Platform, Oracle Cloud, Alibaba Cloud and IBM Cloud), there are more than 200 on-ramps directly accessible via Equinix Fabric.
+In addition, these cloud on-ramps can be accessed using Equinix Fabric virtual connections.
+This means that in many cases, you wouldn’t even have to be physically colocated with a particular cloud provider to access their on-ramps.
+Across the six largest cloud providers globally (AWS, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud and IBM Cloud), there are more than 220 on-ramps directly accessible via Equinix Fabric.
+Also, while internet connectivity is essentially a black box, Equinix Fabric offers robust network observability features to provide insights into your cloud traffic.

 [1] Emily Dreibelbis, Samsung Software Engineers Busted for Pasting Proprietary Code Into ChatGPT, PCMag, April 7, 2023.